 The courses are announced in the KI course catalogue for every semester.

 Doctoral student activities

 Doctoral student activities arrange one to two activities per semester.
-These activities are planned and supported by the programme coordinator.
+These activities are planned and supported by the head of the programme.

 The steering group for the Doctoral Programme in Epidemiology has the overall responsibility for the curriculum design and the quality of the programme by monitoring and evaluating teaching and learning activities.

 Members of the Steering group:

 Mark Clements, teacher representative MEB